 Here are three actions FP&A can take to build trust into a collaborative partnership:

 KNOW THE BUSINESS

 Focus on what they focus on.
-Know how your business partner serves the customer is the first step to gaining trust and showing alignment.
+Knowing how your business partner serves the customer is the first step to gaining trust and showing alignment.
 Finance should be focused on the customer as well, knowing they work through this partner relationship.

 Spend time in the business.
 “By working in the business, you find out what are the exceptions to the rule,” said Ashley Merritt, FP&A, former practitioner and now an independent consultant.
 “Always make a point of visiting with the business to talk about finance and the business and the challenges it faces.
 That may mean the CFO flips burgers at the company owned store, the director of finance goes up a telephone pole to string wires, or the FP&A manager packs boxes in the warehouse.
 When you sit in the business, you hear the conversations, see the process, and witness how things really get done.”

 Be curious and open-minded.
 In order to be open to the business, you have to seek out the people and things you do not know—about your own company, the market, the data, tools, etc. Recognize and respect the value of experience and institutional knowledge in the business, even if you are going to challenge it.
 For example, some processes may seem unnecessary, but they are probably created.

 Communicate.
 “Communication is at the heart of being able to build that credibility and achieve successful partnership,” said William Howell, FP&A, FP&A manager, Ceridian UK.
 "FP&A needs to see and know other parts of the business.
 And even if it can’t visit in person, it should meet with the business executives when they visit the headquarters.
 “Don’t expect the business leaders to be mind readers,” said Howell.
 It’s important for FP&A to clearly explain the budget and the plan in jargon-free terms, whether your medium is in-person, by email, using PowerPoint or data visualizations.